Apply for a Lottery Registration

 A lottery is where persons pay to participate in an arrangement to win one or more prizes.
 The prizes must be allocated by a process which relies wholly on chance.
 Examples are prize draws or Christmas Raffles where tickets are sold in advance of the date of the draw.

-We can only accept electronic applications during the Corona Virus pandemic.
+We prefer to accept electronic applications.
 Please email your completed application forms to email@example.com and make payment online using the link below.

 The legislation says that you cannot hold a lottery for private gain, however, it does in certain cases allow lotteries for charitable or non-commercial purposes.

 - Incidental to a non commercial or commercial event - Raffles held for fund raising purposes where the tickets are both sold and drawn on the same day, either during or after the event, for example a summer fete or a motor show, can be held without any registration or licence